CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Discussion and Results

 \subsection{Profiling details}

 To get an insight on the difference between FFTW3 parallel 3D routine’s execution and CROFT execution, profiling of both the applications have been performed on 8 processes with input matrix of size $1024 \times 1024 \times 1024$.
 The profiling result is shown in figure \ref{fftw3prof_time} and \ref{crafftprof_time}.
-From the profiling data, it is clear that CROFT takes less time due to optimized user code.
-Inorder to produce the same result, FFTW3 takes 453.678 seconds for the user code to execute whereas, CROFT takes only 177.666 seconds.
+From the profiling data, it is clear that CROFT takes less time as compared to FFTW3.
+FFTW3 takes 453.678 seconds for the user code to execute whereas, CROFT takes only 177.666 seconds.
 Similarly, MPI calls take 77.289 seconds in case of FFTW3 and 35.725 seconds in case of CROFT as seen in figure \ref{fftw3prof_time} and \ref{crafftprof_time} respectively.

 Scalability of the code may be explained by analyzing the MPI communication.
 The code is well load balanced with very less waiting time for MPI calls as seen in figure \ref{crafftprof_time}.
 Number of MPI calls required by FFTW3 for communication are 864 which are much more than 124 MPI calls required by CROFT.
-Apart from other MPI routines, there are 112 MPI\_Sendrecv calls in FFTW3 routine which takes 77.136 seconds (figure \ref{fftw3mpi_call}) as compared to 64 MPI\_Alltoall used in CROFT which takes 35.574 seconds (figure \ref{cafftmpi_call}) to execute.
+Apart from other MPI routines, there are 112 MPI\_Sendrecv calls in FFTW3 routine which takes 77.136 seconds (figure \ref{fftw3mpi_call}) as compared to 64 MPI\_Alltoall calls used in CROFT which takes 35.574 seconds (figure \ref{cafftmpi_call}) to execute.
 The reduction in number of MPI communication calls in CROFT, indicated that the code is more scalable.